 Something I’ve been doing a little of the last few days is Slice the Pie — a site that will actually let you get paid to listen to music!
-Before you read any further, you should know that doing this is definitely just an extra money thing, BUT it’s a really fun one and the extra money you can earn will likely amount to much more than the small change you get here and there from things like YouData or Instant Cash Sweepstakes.
+Before you read any further, you should know that doing this is definitely just an extra money thing, BUT it’s a really fun one and the extra money you can earn will likely amount to a bit more than small change.
 The extra money you earn from your participation in Slice the Pie could actually add up pretty quickly.

 About Slice the Pie